Skip to main content

 Since 2019, Rille is an editor of the journal Critical Studies in Education.
 She is also an editorial board member of the journala British Journal of Sociology of Education and Teaching in Higher Education.

-She currently convenes and teaches the undergraduate module ‘Higher Education: Issues of Exclusion and Inclusion’, and the postgraduate module ‘The Case for Higher Education: From Precarity to Empowerment’.
+She currently teaches on the undergraduate module ‘Higher Education: Issues of Exclusion and Inclusion’, and the postgraduate module ‘Conceptual Perspectives, Theories and Frameworks in Education'

 Rille graduated with a BA (Cum Laude) and MA (Cum Laude) in Adult Education from Tallinn University (Estonia) and a PhD from the School of Education, University of Glasgow.
 Prior to Rille's academic career, She worked at the Estonian National Agency of European Lifelong Learning Programme and led and developed the activities of adult education programme Grundtvig in Estonia.